 - 5 credits overlap with FYS9410 – Computational physics II (discontinued).

 Two hours of lectures per week, and three hours of computer laboratory.

 The course is based on three large projects which are evaluated and graded.
 The two first projects will count 25% of the final grade and the last project will count 50% of the final grade.
 Final letter grade based on the three projects.
-There is no final written or oral examination.

 Examination support material